junxit/us-congress-bills-114/bill.md

 ## § 3.
 Statement of purpose

 Section 2 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3401) is amended—
+3401), as amended by section 2 of this Act, is amended—

 - **(1)** by striking “The purposes of this Act are to demonstrate how Indian tribal governments can” and inserting “The purpose of this Act is to facilitate the ability of Indian tribes and tribal organizations to”;
 - **(2)** by inserting “from diverse Federal sources” after “they provide”;